Triglyceride vs Ethyl Ester Omega-3: Which Absorbs?

-Triglyceride-form omega-3 fish oil reaches 124% relative bioavailability vs 73% for ethyl ester form.
+Triglyceride-form omega-3 fish oil was better absorbed than the ethyl ester form in head-to-head human research.
 TG form is the natural food-state structure.

 Updated 2026 · Reviewed by Dr. Brennan Commerford, D.C.